mtvbrianking/laravel-ussd/readme.md

 ### Simulation

-You can extend the USSD simulator with your aggregator of choice by simply registering it in the simulator config file.
+You can enhance the USSD simulator by adding your preferred aggregator.

-The provider class should implement `Bmatovu\Ussd\Contracts\Aggregator`.
+To do this, register the aggregator in the simulator configuration file.
+Ensure that the provider class implements the `Bmatovu\Ussd\Contracts\Aggregator` interface.

 > simulator.json